 You see it’s the difference that we’re good at judging, not the absolute values.

-And herein lies the problem with the AIA B101 Standard Form of Agreement Between Owner and Architect.
+And herein lies the problem with the AIA B101 Standard Form of Agreement.
 As currently drafted the Client is not presented with an opportunity to compare and contrast three different, but similar, services options.

 Instead, the Client is only offered one service option (Basic Service) and then additional services are charged on top of the Basic Service option.